PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Alternative derivation via union bound and a grid over

+Below, we provide another alternative derivation, keeping the parameter $\kappa$ and optimizing it via a grid search and union bound following the procedure from \citet{Alquier_2024}.

-\subsubsection{PAC-Bayes change of measure}
+\subsection{PAC-Bayes change of measure}

-Now we can follow the standard PAC-Bayes derivation.
+Starting from the MGF bound above (Lemma~\ref{lem:mgf}), we can follow the standard PAC-Bayes derivation.
 Let $\Theta$ be our parameter space and let $\mu \in \mathcal{P}(\Theta)$ be a prior distribution over $\Theta$ chosen independently of the data.
 For any posterior distribution $\rho \in \mathcal{P}(\Theta)$ (which may depend on $\mathfrak{D}$), we apply the change of measure inequality that follows from Donsker–Varadhan variational formula \citep{Donsker-Varadhan-I,Donsker-Varadhan-IV}.

-Let $f(\theta) = \kappa(\hat{\mathcal{L}}_{\mathfrak{D}}(\theta) - \mathcal{L}(\theta))$.
+Let $f(\theta) = \kappa(\mathcal{L}(\theta) - \hat{\mathcal{L}}_{\mathfrak{D}}(\theta))$.
 Applying Lemma~\ref{lem:change_measure}:

-\subsubsection{Combining with the MGF bound}
+\subsection{Combining with the MGF bound}

 Taking the expectation with respect to $\mathfrak{D} \sim \mathcal{M}^{(T)}$ on both sides: